dtudury/recurser-rememberizer/README.md

 # recurser-rememberizer
-learning and remembering with spaced repetition
+learning and remembering recursers with spaced repetition